After Ohio train wreck, Biden orders door-to-door checks

 The freight cars that derailed on the East Palestine outskirts, near the Pennsylvania state line, included 11 carrying hazardous materials.
 Residents evacuated as fears grew about a potential explosion of smoldering wreckage.

-Officials seeking to avoid an uncontrolled blast released and burned toxic vinyl chloride from five rail cars, sending flames and black smoke into the sky.
+Worried about an uncontrolled blast, officials released and burned toxic vinyl chloride from five rail cars, sending flames and black smoke into the sky.
 That left people questioning potential health effects, though authorities maintained they were doing their best to protect people.

 “This incident is an environmental and public health emergency that now threatens Americans across state lines,” Comer and nearly two dozen Republicans said in their letter to Buttigieg.